 Go to the Employment tab and select Job Openings on the city website and create an online job application to be saved and ready the next time a position is posted for which you feel you are qualified.

 Request that an email notification be sent to you regarding job titles for which you have certain qualifications and/or check the Job Openings page frequently for job postings.

 When a suitable job posting is publicized, submit your online job application via the City website.

 Check your email address frequently for messages from the City regarding your eligibility and news of upcoming tests and/or interviews.

 When is the next test for Patrol Officer, Firefighter, Police Records Technician or Communications (911) Technician?

-Testing for each of these positions is advertised in the newspaper, on bulletin boards in city buildings and on this city website under the Employment Tab.
+Testing for each of these positions is advertised on bulletin boards in City buildings and on this City website under the Employment Tab.
 The HR office has a new online notification feature now whereby you can request email notices whenever one or more of these desired positions is posted.

 What employment benefits does the City offer?

-The City of Westerville offers full-time staff a number of benefits including: paid vacation, sick, funeral and injury leave; 6 annual personal days; 7 paid holidays; health, vision, dental and life insurance; enrollment in the Ohio Public Employees Retirement System; longevity and wellness payments; tuition reimbursement and more.
+The City of Westerville offers full-time staff a number of benefits including: paid vacation, sick, funeral and injury leave; 6 annual personal days; 7 paid holidays; health, vision, dental, STDP and life insurance; enrollment in the Ohio Public Employees Retirement System; longevity and wellness payments; tuition reimbursement and more.